ladybuginthemug/lazy/README.md

 # lazy
-lazy - automate boring stuff for you
+lazy will automate boring stuff for you.

+# how to use

+# what it does